-- Planned / committed property developments; - · Property maintenance not covered by annual funding: - · Planned replacement of high value fixed assets; and - · Development of ICT infrastructure.
+- · Planned / committed property developments; - · Property maintenance not covered by annual funding; - · Planned replacement of high value fixed assets; and - · Development of ICT infrastructure.

-The total value of the academy's cash reserves at 1 September 2017 was £304,063.
-This was supplemented by the transfer of Nelson's cash balance during the year.
-Designated reserves included the Teaching School balance of £19,517 and proposed contributions totalling £30,000 toward successful CIF bids for toilet refurbishments at Nelson and fire safety improvements at both Latchmere and Nelson.
-Funds totalling £30,900 have also been used at Latchmere for refurbishment works on Innovation House roof and in Discovery House (Reception and Year 1 classrooms), and at Nelson £8,650 for IT infrastructure upgrades.
-Free (cash) reserves remaining at 31 August 2018 amounted to £492,200 representing approximately 7% of budget.
+The total value of the academy's net current assets at 1 September 2018 were £499,033.
+This included the transfer of Nelson's cash balance during the prior year.
+Designated reserves included the Teaching School balance of £6,832.
+The unrestricted reserves remaining at 31 August 2019 amounted to £443,901 representing approximately 7% of budget.